 For more information or to reserve your space for the following programs go to contact us - programs are subject to change

 Second Sundays are Work-n-Play Days

 Teachers are immersed in local California culture, they are offered authentic Native vetted knowledge.
 This shared knowledge enables teachers to educate our youth more accurately when teaching students about Native American Culture.
 Over the course of two days we create a walnut dice game, a pine nut necklace, and a rawhide rattle.
 We discuss our relationship with the natural resources utilized and clarify how the environment shaped how people lived.
-In turn teachers will be given a curriculum binder and create a teaching plan to share with their students.
+In turn teachers will be given curriculum and are encouraged to create a teaching plan to share with their students.
 Teachers will experience a deeper connection to the land and feel more empowered to teach others about native culture.
 Inspiring a passion to learn.

 This is a unique opportunity to learn about Native Culture from a Native Perspective, Join us in July!

 Community Cultural Events

 Food In Our Backyards - May 10 On Mothers Day we will explore our environment and share some of the plants that are edible including how to propagate, gather, and prepare them.
 Many of the plants we'll meet on the North Fork of the Cosumne River also occur in our backyards.
 Who knew you could eat that?

 For more information and to reserve your space for any of our programs click the "Contact us" link below -